Brazilian Foreign Minister meets with Lavrov to discuss war in Ukraine

-The Foreign Minister of Brazil, Mauro Vieira, met this Friday (02/06) with the Minister of Foreign Affairs of Russia, Serguei Lavrov, in South Africa.
+Mauro Vieira met with the Russian Foreign Minister on the sidelines of the BRICS conference in South Africa.
+According to Russian diplomacy, Brazilian efforts for peace in Ukraine were discussed.
+The Foreign Minister of Brazil, Mauro Vieira, met this Friday (02/06) with the Minister of Foreign Affairs of Russia, Serguei Lavrov, in Africa southern.
 According to Lavrov’s team, the topic discussed was Brazilian efforts to promote peace in Ukraine.

 During the meeting, which took place in parallel to the conference of ministers from the BRICS countries (a group formed by Brazil, Russia, India, China and South Africa) in Cape Town, “special attention was paid to Brazil’s efforts to find ways to to resolve the situation in Ukraine,” said Russian diplomacy.